synewaves/sprinkle-linode/README.markdown

 # sprinkle-linode

-An abstraction of the [Sprinkle](http://github.com/crafterm/sprinkle) scripts I use to set up a [Rails](http://rubyonrails.org) environment on a Debian [Linode](http://linode.com), although it should work on any Debian 5.0 install.
+An abstraction of the [Sprinkle](http://github.com/crafterm/sprinkle) scripts I use to set up a [Rails](http://rubyonrails.org) environment on a Ubuntu 10.04 LTS (Lucid Lynx) [Linode](http://www.linode.com/?r=272ff3b88d6cc2c100904e0ab73ba96305e2664a).

+This is based on [Tristan Dunn's version](http://github.com/tristandunn/sprinkle-linode)

 ## What does it install?